AminSaffar-hub/reddit-crawlers/README.md

 - Flower (Celery monitoring) on port 5555
 - Streamlit web interface on port 8501

+## Usage

+To crawl a user's profile posts and Media you can use the streamlit interface available on Port 8501.
+Select the website where the user is subscribed and provide a username.
+To update the status of execution click on the refresh button.

 ## Services

 - **Crawler Worker**: Handles social media data scraping